suztomo/spring-framework-i23234/demo-spring-jcl/README.md

 This demo has dependency to spring-jcl, slf4j and logback-classic.
 This demo uses `org.apache.commons.logging.Log` to output a message.

-`spring-jcl`'s `org.apache.commons.logging.LogAdapter` detects the presence of slf4j and redirects
-the log to slf4j.
+Spring-jcl's `org.apache.commons.logging.LogAdapter` detects the presence of slf4j and redirects the log to slf4j.

 Running `suztomo.App` outputs two lines of log message: